aprilyw/horticulture/_posts/2018-09-15-Meet-the-Board.md

 ---

-I've been working on this website for a while and it supports blog posts!
-You can attach photos to your posts and create your own author profile.
+The UChiHorticulture site supports blog posts!
+You can attach photos to your posts and build your own author profile.
+Anyone is welcome to write for us concerning anything horticulture-related.
+If you are interested, feel free to contact April Wang at aprilwang@uchicago.edu for more information.